 Add the Insurance to a Case

-- To add the new insurance to an existing case, locate the case and click the Edit icon.
+- To add the new insurance to an existing patient case, locate the patient case and click the Edit icon.

-- In the Primary Insurance field, use the drop-down menu to select the newly added insurance.
+- Use the Primary Insurance drop-down menu to select the newly added insurance.
 Then click Ok.

-- To save your changes, click Save Patient.
+- Click Save Patient, to save your changes.
 The newly added insurance is now applied to the patient's case.